Table of Contents

 According to a 2007 study, eating bananas may help youngsters with asthma avoid wheezing.
 The antioxidant and potassium levels of bananas could be one cause of this.
 More research is needed, however, to corroborate these conclusions.

 Bananas can aid in the digestion of indigestion.
-Because they include a cluster of fructose molecules that lead to enhanced gastrointestinal health, they're an excellent source of prebiotics, nondigestible carbohydrates that act as food for beneficial gut bacteria (probiotics) and promote digestion.
+Because they include a cluster of fructose molecules that lead to enhanced gastrointestinal health, they're an excellent source of prebiotics and nondigestible carbohydrates that act as food for beneficial gut bacteria (probiotics) and promote digestion.

 The American Heart Association (AHA) recommends that people reduce their sodium intake and increase their intake of potassium-rich foods.
 Potassium can assist in the control of blood pressure and the reduction of stress on the cardiovascular system.